DevOps Best Practices and KPIs

 - Integration tests ensure that code changes work together seamlessly.

-- Quick feedback loops help identify and resolve issues early in the dev cycle.
+- Quick feedback loops help identify and resolve issues early in the development cycle.

 - Version Control System